Skip to content

 Trend Chart

-2. Data Export - Export the presented data in either CSV or XLS format.
+2. Data Export - Export the presented data in either CSV, XLS, or XLSX format.

 3. Display Full Screen - Displays the chart full screen.
 Click this icon a 2nd time to return to normal view.

-3. Data Export - Export the presented data in either CSV or XLS format.
+8. Data Export - Export the presented data in either CSV, XLS, or XLSX format.

 The alarm view on the device dashboard functions the same as the alarm view on the Home Screen.